frouo/lembot-public-website/blog/index_/2021-07-15_keep-your-lemlist-export-minimalist-and-consistent.md

 ### That's it 🎉

-Click "Run export" to export only the selected columns of your Lemlist campaign to your Google Sheets.
+Click "Run export" to only export the selected variables to your Google Sheets.

 ![4 Choose_outputs_done](https://user-images.githubusercontent.com/2499356/151677451-2ab9b26e-21a9-4f70-aa15-ee573caa2300.jpg)